 Clarity is harder than motivation.
 A motivational speech takes an hour.
 Real clarity takes consistent effort every week.
 It means:

 Defining what good looks like, concretely.
 Not “do your best” or “be a team player.”
 Those mean nothing.
 “Close four proposals this week at a minimum 30 percent margin.”
 That means something.
-At Penebaker Enterprises I had a rule: if you cannot explain the metric in one sentence, it is too complicated to drive behavior.
+At Penebaker Enterprises I had one rule: if you cannot explain the metric in one sentence, it is too complicated to drive behavior.
 People do not rally around dashboards with 15 KPIs.
 They rally around a clear target they can see and measure themselves against every week.
-At Roofed Right America, every role had clear metrics.
-Not 20 metrics.
+Every role had clear metrics.
+Not 20.
 Three to five.
 The ones that actually mattered.

 Repeating yourself more than you think is necessary.
 I used to say something once in a team meeting and assume everyone got it.
 They did not.
 People absorb information at different speeds, through different channels.
 If something matters, say it in the meeting, put it in writing, and reference it again next week.
 That is not micromanagement.
 It is communication.
 I call it the walk-up test.
 If I walk up to any person on my team at any time and ask what they are working toward this week, they should be able to answer without checking their notes.
 If they cannot, I have not communicated enough.
 That test keeps me honest about whether I am actually providing clarity or just assuming it exists.